 When I work with families, I am all about independent sleep – teaching babies and children to fall asleep without needing to feed, rock, suck on a pacifier, etc.

-To get your baby to sleep on an airplane, however, there’s a good chance you’ll have to assist them more than usual, and for the sake of getting some kind of sleep, do whatever it takes; one day of off sleep is not going to ruin their sleep forever.
+To get your baby to sleep on an airplane, however, there’s a good chance you’ll have to assist them more than usual, and for the sake of getting some kind of sleep, do whatever it takes – feed them to sleep, bring the “emergency pacifier,” hold their hand while they’re sleeping, etc. One day of off sleep is not going to ruin their sleep forever!

 If your baby is usually only awake for two hours at a time and then falls asleep fairly quickly in their crib, there’s a good chance it will take your baby much longer to fall asleep on the airplane, making their nap later than usual.
 And that’s to be expected, as there are so many more distractions on an airplane than in their pitch black room at home!

 Similarly, your baby’s airplane naps are likely going to be shorter than their typical naps at home, and again, that’s because there are so many more distractions on an airplane and that will make it harder for babies to connect their sleep cycles as naturally.

 And that’s okay!
 I always say that there’s no such thing as “junk sleep,” so even a 20 minute nap will tide your little one over more than no nap!
 And that will go a long way on travel days.

 We’ve recently flown with our girls, now ages 4.5 and 2.5, and we’ve brought their car seats on the plane with us.
 The flight happened over our 2.5 year old’s normal nap time, but for 2/3 flights she didn’t sleep at all!
 On the other flight, she fell asleep about five minutes before the plane landed, so we simply got off the plane at the very end to extend her nap to around 25 minutes or so.

 What to do if your baby or toddler skips their nap altogether on the plane